Looking for a Credit Repair Company? Here are 4 Red Flags to Avoid Getting Scammed.

 2. Don’t give up your rights.

-Speaking of looking for a restaurant, imagine that there was a restaurant that made you sign a waiver before you eat saying you wouldn’t sue them if you got food poisoning.
+Speaking of looking for a restaurant, imagine that a restaurant made you sign a waiver before you eat saying you wouldn’t sue them if you got food poisoning.
 You’d probably choose another restaurant, right?
-Well, some credit repair companies will try and pull a similar trick, and it’s a big red flag to watch out for.
+Well, some credit repair companies will try and pull a similar trick, and it’s a big red flag.

 3. Watch out for form letters, pre-pay, and promises to remove truthful (but damaging) information.